-- For a certain MBS session, the BSF stores internally information about the MBS Session Id and the selected PCF address, and if available the associated PCF instance ID, PCF set ID and the level of SBA binding.
+- For a certain MBS session, the BSF stores internally information about the MBS Session ID and the selected PCF address for the MBS session, and if available, the associated PCF instance ID, PCF set ID and the level of SBA binding.

-NOTE 1: Only NF instance or NF set of level of binding is supported at the BSF for SBA binding level of Npcf_MBSPolicyAuthorization service.
+NOTE 1: Only NF instance or NF set level of binding is supported at the BSF for SBA binding level.